FreeTymeKiyan/Kata/GraphTraversal/BFS/KataLog.md

-# This is the kata log of pseudo code of bfs
+# This is the KATA log of Pseudo Code of BFS

 ## Goal

-To write bfs pseudo code in less than 3min.
+1. To write BFS pseudo code in less than 3min.
-Be correct in a row for 10 times
+2. Be correct in a row for 10 times

 ## Log

 | Filename           | isRight    | Time |
 |:------------------ |:----------:|:----:|
 | bfs1.pseudo        |√           |03m17s|